The CortexJS Compute Engine is a JavaScript/TypeScript library for symbolic computing and numeric evaluation of mathematical expressions.

 .

-Expressions reference identifiers that are defined in libraries.
+The identifiers in a MathJSON expression are defined in libraries.
+The

 ---|---|